Understanding the Patterns We Carry

 -

-Feeling uneasy, restless, and overwhelmed
+Feeling uneasy, restless, or overwhelmed.

 -

-Feeling hesitant to trust or open up to others
+Feeling hesitant to trust or open up to others.

 HOW I RELATE TO OTHERS